0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/Computer Security/Week 12/Computer Security - Week 12.md

 ## Types of IDS

 1. **Host-Based (HIDS)**: Monitors the characteristics of a single host for suspicious activity
+	- Adds a specialized layer of security software to vulenrable or sensitive systems
+	- Can use either anomaly or signature/heuristic approaches
 2. **Network-Based IDS (NIDS)**: Monitors network traffic and analyzes network, transport, and application protocols to identify suspicious activity
 3. **Distributed or Hybrid IDS**: Combines information form a number of sensors, often both hosts and network based, in a central analyzer to better identify and to responds to intrusion activity.